Sigmmma/c20/src/content/h1/arguments/readme.md

 For further information, please visit the timedemo FAQ at: http://halo.bungie.net/site/halo/features/hpcperformancefaq.html
 ```
+##### Notes

-Note that it says `Particles= Off` even if your particles setting is otherwise High, suggesting some of these options are hardcoded.
+* The output says `Particles= Off` even if your particles setting is otherwise High, suggesting some of these options are hardcoded.
 The Bungie FAQ link is now a 404 page.
+* Each time `-timedemo` is run, the output is *amended* to the output file, `./timedemo.txt`.
+Previous output results and any custom text added by a third party will not be erased or overwritten by the next `-timedemo` output.

 [about-args]: https://en.wikipedia.org/wiki/Command-line_interface#Arguments
 [about-tga]: https://en.wikipedia.org/wiki/Truevision_TGA